Expanded Archery Season on Deer

 Most lands in the expanded archery areas are privately owned, and some are not deer habitat.
 Parts are unhuntable due to the existence of sanctuaries, municipal ordinances against archery discharge, or simply because individual landowners do not support hunting on their lands.
 We strongly urge all hunters to obtain landowner permission during the expanded archery season.

-Restricted to designated areas only (see map and descriptions below).
+Restricted to designated areas only.
+View expanded archery zone map or see descriptions below

 Archery hunting only.